What’s really at stake in the US moves to target TikTok?

 On questions of privacy, there is not much to choose, say experts.

 “All of it is spyware.
 When you install X, Facebook, Instagram or TikTok on your phone, it is spyware, whether it’s American or Chinese.
 That’s all it is.
-Pure and simple,” says Dina Ibrahim, a professor of broadcast and electronic communication arts at San Francisco State University.
+Pure and simple,” said Dina Ibrahim, a professor of broadcast and electronic communication arts at San Francisco State University.

-Amid all this, it is the vulnerable who suffer, says Nashif.
-“You can see it in a very clear way, when we talk about weaker, indigenous communities in the Global South.
-We can see it in Kashmir because obviously, they [social media platforms] will think twice before targeting the Indian government.
+Amid all this, it is the vulnerable who suffer, said Nashif.
+“You can see it in a very clear way when we talk about weaker, indigenous communities in the global south.
+We can see it in Kashmir because, obviously, they [social media platforms] will think twice before targeting the Indian government.
 We can see it when we talk about the Rohingya Muslims in Myanmar.
 You can see it when we talk about the Palestinians.

 “We can see it in these communities that don’t have enough power, that don’t have somebody standing behind them and pushing.”

 When it comes to Palestine, examples are not lacking.
-Whether it be Meta-owned Instagram’s automated translation tool adding the word “terrorist” to the biographies of Palestinian users – a problem for which it later apologised – or Whatsapp, also owned by Meta, answering prompts regarding Palestine with illustrations of kids with guns.
+Whether it be Meta-owned Instagram’s automated translation tool adding the word “terrorist” to the biographies of Palestinian users – a problem for which it later apologised – or WhatsApp, also owned by Meta, answering prompts regarding Palestine with illustrations of kids with guns.

 Digital rights groups, including 7amleh, have accused the world’s biggest digital platforms of content takedowns, account restrictions and hashtag suppression.

-Is this just algorithmic misfire, inadvertently fanning the flames of a violent conflict that has aroused global passions – or is it part of something bigger?
+Is this just an algorithmic misfire, inadvertently fanning the flames of a violent conflict that has aroused global passions, or is it part of something bigger?

 Can balance be restored?

-In this asymmetric infowar, experts say the poorest and the most disenfranchised suffer.
+In this asymmetric infowar, experts say, the poorest and the most disenfranchised suffer.
 So, is there any way the imbalance can be corrected?

-“That’s the billion-dollar question,” says Nashif.
+“That’s the billion-dollar question,” said Nashif.

 The question, it seems, has to be directed at the biggest digital power of them all.
-But, Kwet says, the opinion-forming elites are looking the other way.
+But, Kwet said, the opinion-forming elites are looking the other way.
 “Imperialism is embedded in the minds of the US-European intelligentsia.
-When digital colonialism issue is discussed, it’s at the margins, and in abstract terms, a form of virtue-signalling to show that you’re hip to ‘decolonisation’,” he says.
+When digital colonialism issue is discussed, it’s at the margins, and in abstract terms, a form of virtue-signalling to show that you’re hip to ‘decolonisation’,” he said.

-When it comes to vulnerable communities in the Global South, only people on the ground can break the paradigm, he thinks.
+When it comes to vulnerable communities in the global south, only people on the ground can break the paradigm, he thinks.

 “Genuine opposition to digital colonialism seeks to break down digital capitalism and build a tech economy by and for the people.
 There would be no single, centralised network for those with power to influence and control.
 The technology needed to make it a reality already exists, but it will require a global solidarity campaign to scale it up.”

 For now, we have X, Instagram, Facebook and TikTok.
 “They’re engineered for misinformation.
-They are engineered so that you, the reader or the viewer seeking information, are deliberately fed what you already believe,” says Ibrahim.
+They are engineered so that you, the reader or the viewer seeking information, are deliberately fed what you already believe,” said Ibrahim.